Corinna S. Schindler

-Corinna S. Schindler is a professor of chemistry at the University of Michigan.
-She develops catalytic reactions with environmentally benign metals such as iron, towards the synthesis of biologically active small molecules.
+Corinna S. Schindler is a professor of chemistry and Canada Research Chair Tier 1 at the University of British Columbia.
+She holds joint appointments in the Department of Chemistry and the Department of Biochemistry.
+Her lab develops diverse catalytic reactions towards the synthesis of biologically active small molecules.
 For her research in the development of new catalysts, Schindler has been honored with several early-career researcher awards including the David and Lucile Packard Foundation Fellowship in 2016, the Alfred P. Sloan Fellowship in 2017, and being named a member of the C&EN Talented 12 in 2017.
-Schindler has served on the Editorial Board of Organic and Bimolecular Chemistry since 2018.
+In In 2026, she was recognized with the Arthur C. Cope Scholar Award from the American Chemical Society.

 Early life and education

 Schindler was born and raised in Schwäbisch Hall, Germany.
 She did her undergraduate work at the Technical University of Munich, where she worked on organometallic chemistry.
 She completed her Diploma Thesis (equivalent of a Master of Science) in 2004 under the direction of K. C. Nicolaou at the Scripps Research Institute in La Jolla, California.
 In Nicolaou's group, Schindler worked on the total synthesis of the natural products marinomycins A-C.

 Schindler earned her doctorate degree in 2010 at the ETH Zurich under the direction of Erick M. Carreira.
 Her PhD thesis focused on the development of new synthetic strategies to access the aeruginosin class of natural products, centered on the opening of oxabicyclic ring systems.

 After completing her doctorate degree, Schindler joined Eric N. Jacobsen's research group at Harvard University as a Feodor Lynen Postdoctoral Fellow.
 In Jacobsen's group, she developed enantioselective aza-Sakurai reactions and photoredox catalysis for amine oxidations.

 Schindler began her independent career in 2013 at the University of Michigan as an assistant professor.
 She was promoted to associate professor (and granted tenure) in 2019.

+Schindler and her lab moved to the University of British Columbia in 2024, where she holds a prestigious Canada Research Chair Tier One position.
+Her group also operates a laboratory at the BC Cancer research institute.